prw99r/APEC2025/README.md

 # Some examples of Computational Intelligence Algorithms

 ## Example 1.
-A Simple Example of an Artificial Neural Network to identify parameters for a DC/DC Converter
+A Simple Example of an Artificial Neural Network

+Applied to identify parameters for a DC/DC Converter using basic equations

 ## Files used
 [Instructions](nn/readme.md)